Dholydai/writerz-with-an-attitude/README.md

 # writerz-with-an-attitude
-Human-factored writing instruments for 'Writerz with an Attitude'.
+Human-factored Post-Mechanical writing instruments for 'Writerz with an Attitude'.

 <img src="Photos/MaximusGitHub.png" width="800" />

 Why are writers born in the third decade of the 21st century still being shackled to a 19th-Century mechanical typewriter interface?

-Fifty-five years ago, I rejected the Qwerty typewriter, the letter arrangement is stupid.
-I began using a Dvorak keyboard thirty-five years ago.
+Been using a Dvorak keyboard for thirty-five years.
+The Dvorak 2025 has the keys placed where my fingers expect them to be.

-I built a Qwerty for my sister, her feedback helped me refine my keyboard and case designs.
-I asked for it back after realizing the she was happier using her old keyboard.
+Built a Qwerty for my sister, she was happier using her old keyboard.
 Inhabitants of the Qwertyverse are a blissful lot.
-In good conscience, I will never build another Qwerty.
+Never again.

 I believe that single-hand writers should use a keyboard when crafting written language.
 That skill is best experienced as a tactle exercise.